base10/pomodori/doc/notes.md

     - Create a proper base object, move the instantiation pieces there.
     - Config becomes a singleton (Confident Ruby, search for module\_function)
     - Setup becomes a true service object

+## 2013-10-26

+- Reviewing where I'm at, since I've not touched code in a week.

+## 2013-10-27

+- So, thinking about Setup and Config, I could use a null object for cases when there's not a config file or database in place.
+That will help with the initial setup and with testing.